wbarberdesign/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
 ### Hey there, This is a title

-Can we get real for one sec
+Can we get real for one sec?